loda-lang/loda-programs/README.md

 #### optimize (opt)

 Optimize a LODA program and print the optimized version.
-The optimization is based on a static code analysis and does not any program evaluation.
+The optimization is based on a static code analysis and does not involve any program evaluation.
 It is guaranteed to be semantics preserving for the entire integer sequence.

 #### minimize (min)

 Minimize a LODA program and print the minimized version.
-The minimization includes an optimization and additional a brute-force removal of operations based on trial and error.
+The minimization includes an optimization and additionally a brute-force removal of operations based on trial and error.
 It guarantees that the generated integer sequence is preserved, but only up to the number of terms specified using `-t`.
 In contrast to optimization, minimization is not guaranteed to be semantics preserving for the entire sequences.
 In practice, it yields much shorter programs than optimization and we usually apply it with a larger number of terms to increase the probability of correctness.

 #### generate (gen)